-Recognizing the individualized challenges faced by carriers serving Alaska, the Alaska Plan (AK Plan) provides support to rate-of-return carriers, and their wireless affiliates, to maintain, extend, and upgrade broadband service across the state.
+Recognizing the unique challenges facing carriers serving Alaska, the Federal Communications Commission (FCC) established the Alaska Plan (AK Plan) to provide support to rate-of-return carriers, and their wireless affiliates, to maintain, extend and upgrade broadband service across the state.

 Annual Filing Requirements

-Carriers receiving Alaska Plan support must also complete the following filing and certification requirements each year.
+Carriers receiving Alaska Plan support must comply with the following filing and certification requirements annually:

-- July 1: Certify your data by filing FCC Form 481 (Carrier Data Annual Collection Form).
-File Online
+- July 1: Certify financial and operational data collected by FCC Form 481.

-Alaska Plan Order (FCC 16-115) – Adopted an integrated plan to address both fixed and mobile voice and broadband service in high-cost areas of the state of Alaska
+Alaska Plan Order (FCC 16-115) – Adopts an integrated plan to address both fixed and mobile voice and broadband service in high-cost areas of the state of Alaska

-Public Notice (DA 16-1419) – Approved performance plans of eight wireless providers
+Public Notice (DA 16-1419) – Approves performance plans of eight wireless providers

-Public Notice (DA 17-865) – Instructions for filing middle-mile network maps
+Public Notice (DA 17-865) – Provides instructions for filing middle-mile network maps

 Order (DA 18-197) – Provides the original instructions in the appendix, as modified in response to a Petition for Reconsideration

 Order (DA 18-666) – Extends middle-mile filing deadline and provides guidance on reporting of “community anchor institutions”